JadenB/Luxamp/README.md

 <br>
 <img src="https://i.imgur.com/7qYqlpV.png" alt="logo" width="100">
 <br>
-AudioLED
+Luxamp
 <br>
 <br>
 </h1>

 <h4 align="center">A fully customizable light show for your music.</h4>

-**AudioLED for macOS** allows you to sync your LED lights to music with just an Arduino and a simple circuit.
+**Luxamp for macOS** allows you to sync your LED lights to music with just an Arduino and a simple circuit.
 It analyzes audio from your computer's input and converts it into a vivid spectrum of colors for your lights.
 Every aspect of the conversion is customizable, including the smoothness, the frequency range used to determine color, and the output colors themselves.

 ![](https://i.imgur.com/YiOsI1h.gif)